momsane/IllONT_assembly/README.md

 - filtlong v0.2.1
 - hybracter v.0.9.0
 - bandage v0.8.1
-# - quast v5.2.0

 - checkm v1.2.2 with the database downloaded, decompressed and dearchived.
 The path to this database must be put in the environment yaml file at the end, so that it is stored in an environment variable.
-- gtdb-tk v2.3.2 with the database downloaded and decompressed.
+- gtdb-tk v2.4.0 with the database downloaded and decompressed.
 The path to this database must be put in the environment yaml file at the end, so that it is stored in an environment variable.

 All environment YAML files can be found in /envs.